gohugoio/hugo/CONTRIBUTING.md

 ###  Fetching the Sources From GitHub

 Since Hugo 0.48, Hugo uses the Go Modules support built into Go 1.11 to build.
-The easiest is is to clone Hugo in a directory outside of `GOPATH`, as in the following example:
+The easiest is to clone Hugo in a directory outside of `GOPATH`, as in the following example:

 ```bash
 mkdir $HOME/src